Edward Mordrake (American Horror Story): Plot

 Ethel visits Dr. Myron Bonham, who diagnoses her with cirrhosis of the liver.
 Her prognosis is dire: six months to a year.

 Back at the freak show, the carnies explain that they will not be performing on Halloween by telling the twins about the legend of Edward Mordrake: a noble Englishman with a second, whispering face on the back of his head.
 His failed attempts to kill the face drove him insane, and his family sent him to Bethlem Royal Hospital.
 The legend says that if they perform on Halloween, he will appear and take a soul.

-At Mott Manor, Dora Dandy throws a tantrum after Gloria gives him a Howdy Doody costume.
+At Mott Manor, Dandy gets upset after Gloria gives him a Howdy Doody costume.
 Dandy decides to craft the pieces into a Twisty the Clown costume.

 A woman named Maggie Esmeralda arrives joins the freak show claiming to be a fortune teller in need of a job.
 In reality, she is a con woman looking to buy freaks for a museum.

 In the trailer, Dell pumps iron while Desiree unsuccessfully tries to get his libido going.
 Ethel reveals to Dell that she is dying.
 She asks Dell to guide and take care of Jimmy, who is Dell's unacknowledged son.

 Bette and Dot go to rehearse, unafraid of the Mordrake legend.
 As they rehearse, Edward Mordrake emerges in a green mist on the freak show grounds and enters the tent to watch Elsa.
 Mordrake continues to seek a "pure freak" for his spirit troupe.
 He visits Ethel, Suzi, Paul, and Elsa, who tell their respective stories.
 Mordrake's other face whispers that Elsa is "the one", and he prepares to kill her, but stops as he hears music.

 Jimmy and Maggie stumble across Twisty's trailer.
 After freeing the children and phoning the police, Maggie hides as Twisty tries to murder Jimmy.
 Mordrake finds Twisty and listens to his backstory.
 Mordrake, seeing the pain and grief Twisty has suffered, kills Twisty and adopts him into his spiritual troupe.

 A distraught Dandy takes Twisty's mask and returns home, where he murders Dora.
 As the town learns that Twisty is dead, the curfew is lifted and many residents of the town visit the freak show to thank Jimmy.
 Elsa announces her grand premiere to the town, and tickets sell out.
 Esmeralda's partner Stanley arrives at the freakshow, where he poses as a Hollywood agent.